Sharp Analysis of a Simple Model for Random Forests: Introduction

 where

 and $ \Delta_S $ is some positive quantity that decreases to zero as $ S $ approaches infinity.
-In particular, \begin{enumerate}[(a)] \item We improve the rate in the exponent from $ \frac{1}{S(4/3)\log 2+1} $ to $ \frac{1}{S\log 2 + 1} $ and, due to the presence of the logarithmic term in \prettyref{eq:rate}, improve the convergence by a factor of $ O((\log n)^{-\frac{1}{2\log 2}}) $. \item We show that the rate \prettyref{eq:rate} is not generally improvable.
-To accomplish this, we show that the bias is tight for all linear models with nonzero parameter vector.
-We also give matching upper and lower bounds on the variance, which are, surprisingly, nearly optimal among \emph{all} purely random forests with nonadaptive splitting schemes.
-The lower bounds, which are shown to be non-optimal, also stress the importance of having a data-dependent split protocol and feature selection criterion and the crucial role they play in the in determining the good performance of forests implemented in practice. \item We show that if the regression function is square-integrable (e.g., it need not be continuous or even bounded), then the random forest predictor is pointwise consistent almost everywhere. \end{enumerate} Additional comparisons between our work and Biau's is provided in \prettyref{tab:rates} and \prettyref{tab:convergence}.
-The improvements in (a) and (b) stem from a novel analysis of the variance and bias of the random forest and of the correlation between trees.
-We also believe our new techniques are generalizable and can be used to improve existing results for other random forest models, i.e., improve the bias/approximation error of \emph{median forests} \citep{duroux2016} and the subpar mean-squared prediction error $ O(n^{-\frac{\log(1-0.75/d)}{\log(1-0.75/d)-\log 2}}) $ \citep[Theorem 3.1]{duroux2016}, \citep[Theorem 4]{wager2015}.
+In particular, \begin{enumerate}[(a)] \item We improve the rate in the exponent from $ \frac{1}{S(4/3)\log 2+1} $ to $ \frac{1}{S\log 2 + 1} $ and, due to the presence of the logarithmic term in \prettyref{eq:rate}, improve the convergence by a factor of $ O((\log n)^{-\frac{1}{2\log 2}}) $.
+Note that the rate \prettyref{eq:rate} is \emph{not} minimax optimal for the class of Lipschitz regression functions in $ S $ dimensions, unless $ S = 1 $. \item We generalize our proof techniques and use them to improve the convergence rates of other random forest models.
+In particular, for \emph{median random forests} \cite{duroux2018impact}, we improve the rate from $ O(n^{-\frac{\log_2(1-3d^{-1}/4)}{\log_2(1-3d^{-1}/4)-1}}) $ to $ O(n^{-\frac{2\log_2(1-d^{-1}/2)}{2\log_2(1-d^{-1}/2)-1}}) $. \item We show that the rate \prettyref{eq:rate} is not generally improvable for centered random forests.
+To accomplish this, we show that the approximation error is tight for all linear models with nonzero parameter vector.
+We also characterize the estimation error, which is, surprisingly, nearly the smallest among \emph{all} purely random forests with nonadaptive splitting schemes. \end{enumerate} Additional comparisons between our work and \cite{biau2012} and \cite{duroux2018impact} are provided in \prettyref{tab:rates}.
+The improvements in (a) and (b) stem from a novel analysis of the estimation and approximation errors of the random forest.